 What is Hankido?

 Hankido is a rather new form of martial art especially when compared to other forms of martial arts.
-It’s creation first begun in the 1980’s when Myung Jae-nam used his knowledge in hapkido and traditional Korean dance to develop a new hypnotic form of martial art.
+It was created in the 1980’s when Myung Jae-nam used his knowledge in Hapkido and traditional Korean dance to develop a new hypnotic form of martial art.

 Hankido incorporates both of Jae-nam’s fields of interest in order to produce rhythmic circular movements that allow users of the craft to gain superiority over their opponents.